ioah86/symbolicdata/doc/source/faq.rst

     computer algebra system.
 But this is a more complicated process and therefore optional.
 Note though that without the ``template_sol.py`` file, potential erroneous outputs or
-    preleminary termination of your computer algebra system will not be detected.
+    preliminary termination of your computer algebra system will not be detected.
   * You have no idea of Python.
 Then just send us an example code how to solve an already stated computation problem in your computer